Cherry Hill NJ Endangering the Welfare of a Child Lawyer

 As mentioned above, endangering the welfare of a child charges may also result in mandatory sex offender registration under New Jersey’s Megan’s Law.
 A conviction for these charges can also spell negative implications for your child custody arrangement.

-If you or someone you love is involved in a child endangerment case in Camden County or elsewhere in South Jersey, protect your rights, your reputation, and your innocence.
-Contact our firm at 609-832-3202 for additional information and a cost-free consultation.
+If you or someone you love is involved in a child endangerment case in Cherry Hill, Pennsauken, Gloucester Township, Winslow, Voorhees or Bellmawr, contact our firm at 609-832-3202.
+It is important that you fight to protect your rights, your reputation, and your innocence.
+The initial call and consultation is cost-free.